 One Year Course – 21 years

 Foundation Course – 18 years

-At The Oxford School of Drama, our focus is on training actors to work in the industry, rather than training students to get a degree.
+Our focus is on training actors to work in the industry, rather than training students to get a degree.
 For this reason, we have decided against offering degree courses.

 Nevertheless, we do understand that our students want recognition for their achievements in the form of a national qualification.
 Therefore, our Three Year and One Year Courses are certified as follows on the National Qualification Framework:

 Three Year Course

 Awarded by Trinity College London and regulated by Ofqual